WasuMrTomass0/Organizer/README.md

 Create docker containers with `sudo docker-compose up -d`.
 Open web page with your machine's ip and port selected in `docker-compose.yaml`.

+## Features

+- [ ] Advanced search tool options
+- [ ] Scrollable list fot items - instead of aggrid.
+Cards made out of image and string widgets.
+- [ ] Location tree structure.
+Locations may have parents and childs
+- [ ] Tags
+- [ ] Summary dialogs for location/container that lists elements in that element

+## Known issues

+- [ ] Rotated images
+- [ ] RollBack error